OI-wiki/i18n/docs/intro/common-tricks.md

 When we need to allocate memory dynamically, frequent use of new/malloc will occupy a lot of time and space, and even generate a lot of memory fragments to reduce the performance of the program, which may make the originally correct program TLE/MLE.

-In this case, we need to use the "memory pool" technique: before actually using the memory, first we apply for the allocation of a certain size of memory as a spare.
-When dynamic allocation is needed, we can directly allocate a block from the spare memory.
+In this case, we need to use the "memory pool" technique: before actually using the memory, we first allocate of a certain size of memory as a memory pool.
+When dynamic allocation is needed, we can directly fetch a block from it.

 Of course, in most OI problems, we can calculate the maximum memory required in advance and apply for allocation at one time.

-For example, the code to dynamically allocate $32$ signed integer array:
+For example, the code to dynamically allocate a 32-bit signed integer array:

 ```cpp
 inline int* newarr(int sz) {